ludo237/csgo-configuration/README.md

 ## What the heck is this?

-It's a Github Repository that contains my CFGs for Counter Strike: Global Offensive.
+It's a Gitlab Repository that contains my CFGs for Counter Strike: Global Offensive.

 Counter Strike: Global Offensive is an online tactical and first-person shooter developed by Valve Corporation and Hidden Path Entertainment, who also maintained Counter-Strike: Source after its release.
 It is the fourth game in the main Counter-Strike franchise.